Join our Management Committee

 What does FBi look like for the next three years?

-In 2022, FBi began working on a three-year strategy set out in our Strategic Action Plan.
-This includes: audience development; broadening the diversity of our staff and volunteer bodies, programming and music; expanding and evolving our revenue structures; moving away from being simply an FM radio station towards being a multi-platform media organisation capable of engaging audiences on a number of technological platforms, and; improving our governance framework to make sure we are looking after our staff and volunteers as well as making sure our members are well represented.
+FBi is always looking to the future.
+Over the next few years, we are looking to continue working on the following areas: audience development; broadening the diversity of our staff and volunteer bodies, programming and music; expanding our revenue structures; moving away from being primarily an FM radio station and internet live stream towards operating across multiple technological platforms, and; improving our governance framework to make sure we are looking after our staff and volunteers as well as making sure our members are well represented.

 Management Committee members will have the opportunity to engage in any of these ongoing projects, which are being undertaken in addition to our business as usual: supporting Sydney’s music, arts and culture.